Home >> Services >> Body >> Gynecomastia, Orange County, CA

 What is Gynecomastia and How is It Caused?

-Gynecomastia can be caused by a number of difference factors, including testicular tumors, thyroid issues, medications, drug abuse, hormone imbalance, and steroid use, among others.
+Gynecomastia can be caused by a number of difference factors, including testicular tumors, thyroid imbalances, medications, drug use, hormone fluctuations, and steroid use, among others.

 Who is a Good Candidate to Get Their Gynecomastia Fixed?

-Gynecomastia can happen at all ages, but not patients will need treatment.
-It can first occur in babies due to high levels of estrogen from the mom still floating in the baby's bloodstream.
-This will usually resolve on its own after a few weeks to months as the estrogen levels decrease.
+Gynecomastia can occur at any age, but not all patients will need treatment.
+In infants, it may develop due to elevated estrogen levels from the mother still circulating in the baby’s bloodstream.
+This typically resolves on its own within a few weeks to months as estrogen levels decrease.

-Gynecomastia commonly occurs around puberty.
-During this period of growth, teens will have an elevated estradiol/estrogen ratio, which stimulates the formation of breast tissue.
-Although this may cause some anxiety, it is actually fairly common and can occur in over 2/3 of the population.
+Gynecomastia commonly occurs around puberty when a temporary imbalance in hormones, particularly an elevated estradiol/estrogen ratio, stimulates the growth of breast tissue.
+Although this may cause some anxiety, it is actually fairly common and can occur in over two-thirds of the population.

-Gynecomastia can also commonly occur in the elderly population or in overweight patients.
-As people age, they will generally gain more fat, which contains an enzyme called aromatase.
-This enzyme converts testosterone to estrogen, leading to breast formation if there is an abundance of fat.
-This breast tissue can occasionally be treated with weight loss, but it often requires surgical intervention.
+Gynecomastia can also commonly occur in the older adults or individuals who are overweight.
+As people age, they will generally accumulate more fat, which contains an enzyme called aromatase.
+This enzyme converts testosterone into estrogen, potentially leading to the development of breast tissue.
+In some cases, this breast tissue can be treated with weight loss, but it often requires surgical intervention.

 Bodybuilders or athletes who use or abuse steroids can also form gynecomastia.
 The increased levels of testosterone supplementation in the body will be converted to estradiol and estrogen, leading to breast formation.
 Stopping the steroids may help resolve the issue, but the longer the breast tissue persists, the more likely surgery will be required to treat it.